RaddN/product-table-woocommerce-pro/readme.md

 == Description ==

-Product Table for WooCommerce allows you to create and display custom product tables on your WordPress site using simple shortcodes.
+Ultimate Product Table for WooCommerce allows you to create and display custom product tables on your WordPress site using simple shortcodes.
 Perfect for showcasing products in a clean, organized tabular format that's easy for customers to browse and compare.

 = Key Features =